-5. Procedure
+5.Procedure

 5.1 In the first instance, unless the employee reasonably believes his/her Principal to be involved in the wrongdoing, any concerns should be raised with the employee's Principal.
-If he/she believes the Principal to be involved, then the employee should proceed straight to the Governing Body or point 5.3 below.

-If the concern is about the Principal of The School, the Local Authority Designated Officer (LADO) should be contacted directly.
+If he/she believes the Principal to be involved, then the employee should raise the concern with the the Local Authority Designated Officer (LADO) directly.